Josee9988/Docker-Skeleton-LEMP/README.md

 If you should your MySQL environment variables you will have to re-create the docker container.

-- Remove all the mysql data
+- Remove all the MySQL data

     ```bash
     sudo rm -rfv docker/mysql/mysql-data/ && mkdir -p docker/mysql/mysql-data